What to Expect/More Information

 You may schedule an appointment here, or call (346) 901-7309 for a free phone consultation.

 Therapy appointments are offered both online and in person.
 Many people prefer the flexibility and convenience of meeting from their home, while others prefer the privacy and ability to connect at in-person appointments.
 Please let us know at the time of scheduling which option works best for you.
+We are located close to 59, near SW Houston/Sugar Land.

 After scheduling an appointment, you’ll be sent a link to log into our secure client portal.
 From here, you can fill out intake paperwork, access documents, schedule appointments, receive appointment reminders, and log into online appointments.